qbap/a7-ios7-downgrader/README.md

       3. Install it

       4. Profit

    *Note: This does slightly affect battery life due to the way it works.
+You probably aren't using this script for battery life though, are you.

-   ### Unsupported version/OS
+   ### Unsupported OS
    The script only officially works on macOS 10.13 up to 10.15 (High Sierra to Catalina) due to some limitations on the developer's end.
 You have to install one of those versions to use the script.
 Please do not ask us about this.

 Linux support is not planned either, do not ask about this either.